 - 1. The children's pastor and department coordinator will consult together regarding the team member's "observed" behavior. - 2.
 If the team member's commitment is questionable, the department coordinator will discuss their observations with the team member.
 The team member will be given an opportunity to explain his or her actions.
 The department coordinator will reinforce the value of commitment and the correct procedures or policies as well as encouraging the team member.
-The conversation will be documented on the CM Team Member Review Report.
-A copy of the report will be mailed to the team member and kept on file in the CM office.
+The conversation will be documented on the Children's Ministry Team Member Review Report.
+A copy of the report will be mailed to the team member and kept on file in the children's ministry office.
 All personnel reports and forms are considered confidential, and are available to only the children's pastor, and the coordinator for that specific area.
-The information may be available to others only at the request of the senior pastor, or senior associate pastor.

-If the team member's actions are determined to be physically, emotionally, or spiritually harmful to the children, the team member's service will be immediately terminated.
-Possible steps for reinstatement will be considered based on the CM "Reinstatement To Ministry" policies.
+The information may be available to others only at the request of the senior pastor, or senior associate pastor. - If the team member's actions are determined to be physically, emotionally, or spiritually harmful to the children, the team member's service will be immediately terminated.
+Possible steps for reinstatement will be considered based on the CM "Reinstatement To Ministry" policies. - 3.
+If the team member's actions or signs of commitment do not change because of the meeting with the coordinator, the children's pastor will join with the department coordinator in the next meeting with the team member.
+At this meeting, the team member will be placed on "probation" for a period of 3 months.
+It will be explained to the team member that if his or her signs of lack of commitment don't improve during this probationary period, he or she will be removed from the CM for a period of 1 year.
+The conversation will be documented on the Children's Ministry